Microsoft Teams + Phone System

 If you're considering the E5 License for Microsoft 365 (M365) or Office 365 (O365), or adding Microsoft Phone System to your E3 or E1 users, and then considering either a Microsoft Calling Plan or Direct Routing option, contact Cloud 9 Advisers before you go any further.
 There is a lot more to consider and if not thought out properly it could cost you.
 We'll help you navigate the deep, challenging, and often confusing waters when considering Microsoft Teams to replace your current voice communications platform.
 If you're upgrading from Skype for Business, on one hand it's a no-brainer, on the other there are some intricacies (and credits) to strongly consider first.

-Keep in mind the following changes frequently and there are various bundles and packages available.
 Reach out to Cloud 9 and we'll get you the latest.

 Microsoft Teams license add-ons that you'll need to consider: